anthonyrisinger/riprompt/README.md

 3. Try this for the third message:

    ```
-   Provide your raw, unfiltered take on the session as a whole—e.g. consider how this
+   Provide your raw, unfiltered take on the session as a whole.
+What are we trying to
-   is only the third message I've shared and most everything else is your own doing.
+   achieve here?
+Why create RIP at all?
+What possible utility could it have, if any?
+   Speculate on this and anything else you find worthy of openly musing, then grade
+   RIP's performance against whatever criteria you find most apt and prudent.
    ```